 Applicants must hold a bachelor’s degree in any discipline from an accredited institution and an undergraduate grade point average of at least 3.0 on a 4.0 scale.
-A written statement of academic and professional goals and a current resume are required.
+A written statement of academic and professional goals is required.

 A total of 12 courses (36 credit hours) are required to complete the degree.

 After completing all required courses, students are required to complete a master's portfolio.
 The master's portfolio allows students to demonstrate their competency through reflection and assessment of previously completed projects as well as enhance their materials for professional presentation.